TechPerplexed/Gooby/README.md

 # Gooby - Infinite Media Cloud Server

-Create an infinite Plex or Emby media cloud server with Google Drive on a VPS.
+Create an infinite Plex, Emby or Jellyfin media cloud server with Google Drive on a VPS.
 It has full docker integration for all apps, NginX with reverse proxy and Letsencrypt, one step (automatic) backup and restore, several additional apps.

 ## Installation: